 This strategic pillar also includes Ginfo, the industry's national reference data set of genetic information.
-Ginfo includes genotypes (DNA) and phenotypes (performance information) which underpins the reliability of Australian Breeding Values ('ABVs') and indices.
+Ginfo includes genotypes (DNA) and phenotypes (performance information) which underpin the reliability of Australian Breeding Values ('ABVs') and indices.

-Short-term objectives include: integrating the CDR and the International Dairy Data Exchange Network data exchange hub (iDDEN), and leveraging the connection for industry value; supporting the roll-out and implementation of HerdPlatform and associated tools through DataVat; and connecting data sources unlikely to be connected by iDDEN through the DataConnect project.
+Short-term objectives include: integrating the CDR and the International Dairy Data Exchange Network data exchange hub (iDDEN), and leveraging the connection for industry value; supporting the roll-out and implementation of HerdPlatform and associated tools through DataVat; connecting data sources unlikely to be connected by iDDEN through the DataConnect project; and creating business requirement documents to ensure DataVat is future ready.